tdulcet/Send-Msg-CLI/README.md

 ```
 Replace `example` with the username and `PASSWORD` with the actual password.
 For security, the password should be set in the script, instead of on the command line.

 You will also need to enable "Less secure app access": https://myaccount.google.com/lesssecureapps.
 It is not actually less secure, since it is using the same SSL/TLS encryption (note the `smtps://` protocol).
+Note that Google may disable this setting if it is not being used.
 </details>

 ## Feature comparison